Skip to main menu Skip to content Skip to footer

 Most kids are a little scared of going to the doctor, but once the Band-Aid is on and they’re out the door they quickly move on to the next thing.
 Persistent or severe anxiety could be a sign of something more serious.
 Some signs to watch for include:

-If your child’s doctor anxiety seems excessive, it may be time to consider having him evaluated by a professional.
+If your child’s doctor anxiety seems excessive, it may be time to consider having them evaluated by a professional.

 The bottom line

-Going to the doctor may never become something your child enjoys, but it’s a necessary part of staying healthy throughout his life.
-Helping him develop the tools and resilience he needs to manage his anxiety will make future visits less stressful for everyone involved.
+Going to the doctor may never become something your child enjoys, but it’s a necessary part of staying healthy throughout their life.
+Helping them develop the tools and resilience they need to manage their anxiety will make future visits less stressful for everyone involved.